An official website of the United States government

 Census Bureau Study Shows a Link Between Lack of Various Resources and Higher Number of Preventable Visits for Emergency Care.

-Nation’s Teachers More Diverse but Still Lag Racial, Ethnic Makeup of Students
+U.S. Teachers More Diverse but Still Lag Student Racial, Ethnic Makeup

 U.S. Census Bureau analysis of Equal Employment Opportunity Tabulation data shows gap between the racial and ethnicity diversity of teachers and students.

-Pre-Pandemic Early Childhood Enrollment Expanded as More Enrolled in Public Preschool
+Pre-COVID Early Childhood Enrollment Grew, More in Public Preschools

 Before COVID-19, preschool enrollment was increasing as state funding of early education programs grew and the federal government is now proposing universal